Aug. 30, 2025 - Freedomain Radio - Stefan Molyneux

 So too bad for you.

-and they'll shoot you if you try and stop them.
+And they'll shoot you if you try and stop them.

-That that can occur without a state.
+That can occur without a state.

 Obviously, it's much more common with a state, but it certainly can occur without a state, if that makes sense.